minzhih/STAT440-Project2/README.md

 Column information:

-each row of the training data indicates the results of an internet speed test conducted at a location in Canada
+Each row of the training data indicates the results of an internet speed test conducted at a location in Canada

 V01 - avg_d_kbps: average download speed recorded